dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ## dbt Cloud v1.1.28 (June 9, 2021)
 We shipped a far better experience for GitLab users.
 Be sure to check out new CI features that are now available for customers using GitLab.
-Additionally, all developers should test out Slim CI which will speed up their model builds.
+Additionally, all developers should test out Slim CI which will speed up their <Term id="model" /> builds.

 #### New products and features